spencerjirehcebrian/dotfiles/VIM.md

    - View changes in gutter with Gitsigns
    - Use `:Git` if you have vim-fugitive installed
    - See file history with `<Space>fg` and search for filename

+6. **Markdown Editing**:
+   - In-buffer rendering with `<Space>tr` for quick previews
+   - Browser preview with `<Space>mp` for final review
+   - Images display automatically in Kitty terminal
+   - Use `<Space>io` to open PDFs or Office docs externally

+7. **Code Navigation with Folding**:
+   - Open a large file and press `zM` to fold everything
+   - Scan the structure, then `zo` on sections you need to see
+   - Use `K` to peek inside folds without opening them
+   - Combine with Harpoon: mark files, use folding to understand structure

 ### Plugin-Specific Tips